-The Event Plan and Risk Assessments will be reviewed annually by the Rowing Sabbatical Officer, Race Secretary and Senior Umpires before submission to the University of Oxford authorities and the Environment Agency (EA).
+The Event Plan and Risk Assessments will be reviewed annually by the Rowing Sabbatical Officer, Race Secretary and representatives of the Senior Umpires before submission to the University of Oxford authorities and the Environment Agency (EA).

-2023-24 has seen relatively little training time for college crews due to prolonged periods of high stream.
 Any crews seen to be unsafe during Rowing On will not qualify for Summer Eights, regardless of speed, and the organisers retain the right, as set out in the risk assessments, to remove from racing any coxes, rowers, or crews deemed to be unsafe at any point during the event.
 The risk assessments also allow the Senior Umpires to restrict racing to more experienced coxes when there has been limited training time.
 There is a mandatory in-person coxing briefing, with an especially thorough section for Novice coxes and those who have not previously raced Oxford bumps.
 It has been observed in previous years that inexperienced rowers, assuming they can safely row the course, i.e. they are merely slow rather than liable to suddenly stop, tend to be comparatively safe due to the comparatively low speeds involved.
 OURCs events such as the Isis Spring League race earlier in Trinity Term give crews the opportunity to practice safely rowing the course.